CAS-SIAT-XinHai/APTNESS/README.md

 ## Usage

 ### Train
-The library we used for training our model is Llama-factory. (https://github.com/hiyouga/LLaMA-Factory)
+The library we used for training is Llama-factory (https://github.com/hiyouga/LLaMA-Factory).

 ### Evaluation
 ```